Please read the details below very carefully about our refund policy.

 EARLY REFUND REQUESTS FOR ALL CLP AND IRLP CLASSES:

-- More than 7 days before the semester start date: A full refund will be made upon request.
-To request a refund more than 7 days before the first day of the semester, the student must only forward their payment receipt to email@example.com and include the reason for the cancellation in the email body.
+- More than two weeks (14 days) before the semester start date: A full refund will be made upon request.
+To request a refund more than two weeks (or 14 days) before the first day of the semester, the student must only forward their payment receipt to email@example.com and include the reason for the cancellation in the email body.

 LATE REFUND REQUESTS FOR CLP CLASSES ONLY: